Let's Get Cooking Week at Camp

 Rosh Hashanah Morning & Children's Services

 Morning Services begin at 10:00 a.m.
-There is a concurrent service for children in grades K – 7.
-Parents must accompany their children who are in 2nd grade or younger.
-A congregational kiddush follows.
-Elderly who need van service or reserved seating, call the office.
-Babysitting is available for preschoolers.
-Tickets are required for services.
+There is a concurrent service for children in grades 2 – 7.
+Parents must accompany their children who are in 2nd grade.
+The Service is not appropriate for younger children — babysitting is available for children 6 and under.

 Rosh Hashanah Family Service